 On December 1, 1768, the Danish ship Fredensborg sank in a storm off the coast of Norway on her return trip from a death filled delivery of slaves to St. Croix in the Caribbean.
 Today we list 10 Infamous Ships that either served an evil purpose or were particularly unlucky, and are remembered today with less than fond memories.
-What ships would you add to the list?
 (Note: the RMS Titanic and SS Edmund Fitzgerald are TOO obvious!)

 1. Fredensborg, Denmark/Norway.

 Originally named Cron Prindz Christian after the heir apparent to the throne of Norway/Denmark, her last cargo of slaves was picked up at Ghana in Africa and delivered to the Caribbean.
 Her cargo of 265 slaves was reduced by 30 deaths along the voyage, and Fredensborg lost 12 of her crew of 40 to illness as well.
 Being a slave ship is bad enough, and losing so many people on a voyage is pretty unlucky, but then sinking in a storm just shy of arriving at port in Norway on the return trip puts the icing on the proverbial cake (2 crew and 1 passenger died).
 The wreck was discovered by divers in 1974, and the Fredensborg is considered the most thoroughly documented slave ship in history, contributing to its infamy.